Rudd-O/git-remote-qubes/README.md

 local Git repo is), and look at the debugging output that appears.

 As always, you can file new issues on the repo of this project for help with fixing bugs that the programs may have.
+Pull requests also welcome.